sandeepsahoo542/PaxPlayer/README.md

 # PaxPlayer
-chatbot and music player to soothe the mind
+Chatbot and music player to soothe the mind

+To run this project on your local machine:<br />
-download the zip file and extract it and open the index file to load the webpage
+Download the zip file, extract it and open index.html to load the webpage.
+Alternatively, clone the repository and directly open index.html.